Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 6/8/24

-At home: Fixed issues with pause menu buttons not working, fixed minor win screen issues, fixed time it takes to win the game
+At home: Fixed issues with pause menu buttons not working, fixed minor win screen issues, fixed time it takes to win the game, updated readme

+### 6/9/24

+At home: fixed problem with replay button on pause screen, uploaded video presentation, keyboard shortcut to replay

 ## GROUP MEMBER 2 - Eva